 - Compliance with school-adopted Return to Activity Protocol (RTAP) prior to clearance

-- Acknowledgement that school athletic trainer will have final decision in student-athlete's return to participation regardless of outside provider recommendations or clearance.
+- Acknowledgment that school athletic trainer will have final decision in student-athlete's return to participation regardless of outside provider recommendations or clearance.

 Recovery and Return to Play